rog-golang-buddies/golang-template-repository/docs/quickstart.md

 ### Setup project key for [SonarCloud](continuous-integration/sonarcloud.md)

 Add `SONAR_PROJECT_KEY` as a Github secret.
-This is the value you you typically set for `sonar.projectKey` property in the `sonar-project.properties` file.
+This is the value you typically set for `sonar.projectKey` property in the `sonar-project.properties` file.

 ### Get template repository updates (optional)